Solar fuel: Carbon dioxide reduction

 CO can also be produced without a catalyst using microwave plasma driven dissociation of CO_{2}.
 This process is relatively efficient, with an electricity to CO efficiency of up to 50%, but with low conversion around 10%.
-These low conversions are not ideal, because CO and CO_{2} are hard to separate at large scale in a efficient manner.
+These low conversions are not ideal, because CO and CO_{2} are hard to separate at large scale in an efficient manner.
 The big upside of this process is that it can be turned off and on quite rapidly and does not use scarce materials.
 The (weakly ionised) plasma is produced using microwaves, these microwaves can accelerate the free electrons in the plasma.
 These electrons interact with the CO_{2} which vibrationally excite the CO_{2}, this leads to dissociation of the CO_{2} to CO.
 The excitation and dissociation happens fast enough that only a little bit of the energy is converted to heat, which keeps the efficiency high.
 The dissociation also produces an oxygen radical, which reacts with CO_{2} to CO and O_{2}.

 Also in this case, the use of microorganisms has been explored.
 Using genetic engineering and synthetic biology techniques, parts of or whole biofuel-producing metabolic pathways can be introduced in photosynthetic organisms.
 One example is the production of 1-butanol in Synechococcus elongatus using enzymes from Clostridium acetobutylicum, Escherichia coli and Treponema denticola.
 One example of a large-scale research facility exploring this type of biofuel production is the AlgaePARC in the Wageningen University and Research Centre, Netherlands.